 I Just moved my web hosting to hostmonster, and I use my cell phone (Nokia E61) to try out the speed because I am planning to create a mobile version for my other site (http://www.compactbyte.com), and to my surprise, I see My Phone Number when checking the site configuration using

 The phone number (complete with the country code) is included on the request HTTP_USER_IDENTITY_FORWARD_MSISDN. it seems that my mobile carrier (XL) uses Huawei Technologies Gateway.
 I know the gateway from the value of HTTP_VIA Which says:

 "(InfoX WAP Gateway), HTTP/1.1, Huawei Technologies", and the existence of HTTP_X_HUAWEI_NASIP that says my private (internal) IP address.

 The problem is that the proxy was meant to be used by WAP browsers.
-WAP 1.0 must use a proxy to connect to the Internet, buat WAP 2.0 doesn’t need a proxy at all.
+WAP 1.0 must use a proxy to connect to the Internet, but WAP 2.0 doesn’t need a proxy at all.
 The setting wizard and the SMS configuration assume that you will need a proxy.
-Since this proxy is now used not only by WAP browser, but also by a Web browser, the proxy must support both protocol.
-Supporting both protocol is fine, if it was properly set.
+Since this proxy is now used not only by WAP browser but also by a Web browser, the proxy must support both protocols.
+Supporting both protocols is fine if it was properly set.

 My phone number will not be leaked if I do one or both of these things: